Domain 3 — Security Architecture and EngineeringRoss Anderson Matthew Green

 (no write down)

-That's easy, so they put further labels on things:
+This concept is too easy, so they put further labels on things:

 |Simple Security property||No read up|